roboconf/roboconf.github.io/en/developer-guide/ipojo-model.md

 By default, agents are launched and configured through Karaf.
 However, the **in-memory** target creates and configures agent instances on the fly (and through iPojo factories).
 In both cases, it is the same Java class behind.
 Only its configuration changes.

+## Roboconf Messaging

+In addition to these extensions points, which are either specific to the DM or to agents, there is an extension point in the Roboconf messaging.
+This is clearly the most complex part of Roboconf.
+It is used by both the DM and agents.

+Roboconf allows to...

+* ... change the messaging implementation at runtime.
+* ... change the configuration of a messaging implementation at runtime.

+When we say at runtime, it means that you only need to update the configuration files and it is automatically propagated and reconfigured.
+And the extension point for messaging implementations was designed to support this.
+So, what is complex is not creating a new messaging implementation.
+What is complex is not the way the DM and agents use the messaging.
+What is complex is the glue between these 2 layers.

+However, the essential part is to remember that there is an extension point to plug new messaging implementation, and that this extension is based on iPojo.
+And it does not register messaging clients but factories to create messaging clients.